Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

-Are you wondering how to migrate Magento1 to Magento2?
-Since the release of Magento2 in 2015, there has been much ruckus concerning Magento migration from 1-to-2.
+Since the release of Magento 2 in 2015, there has been much ruckus about migrating from Magento 1 to 2.

 Why?
 You’d ask.

-Setting up and customizing a completely functional Magento1 online store is already difficult enough.
+Setting up and customizing a completely functional Magento 1 online store is already tricky enough.
 So, why would a thriving store contemplate undergoing another potentially cumbersome process?

 Then there is the question of cost.
 Granted, both Magento 1 and Magento 2 are free online platforms.
-But the fact is that a typical swapping of Magento 1-to-2 would set your business back a couple of bucks.
+But the fact is that a typical Magento 1-to-2 upgrade would set your business back a couple of bucks.

-Both directly and in the form of incurred business losses that arise from service outages during upgrade-Magento1 to Magento2.
+Both directly and as incurred business losses arising from service outages during the upgrade from Magento 1 to Magento 2.

-The real hurdle, however, has been that many entrepreneurs have argued that Magento 1 and 2 are substantially different versions of the same thing.
+The genuine hurdle, however, has been that many entrepreneurs argue Magento 1 and 2 are substantially different versions of the same thing.

-Henceforth, they’ve held that a swop of Magento 1-to-2 is akin to shifting an adjacent seat in a cinema theater-just a physical change lacking substantial difference in the whole experience.
+Henceforth, they’ve held that a swop from Magento 1 to 2 is akin to moving an adjacent seat in a cinema theater, just a physical change without a substantial difference in the overall experience.

 Also read Shopify vs Square: Definitive Ecommerce Platform Comparison.

 Fair enough.
-Though the argument has repeatedly been proven flawed, it has undoubtedly worked in Magento1’s favor for over half a decade now.
+Though the argument has repeatedly been shown to be flawed, it has undoubtedly worked in Magento1’s favor for over half a decade.

 But not anymore, because Magento 1 is finally biting the dust.
-Whether you like it or not, your back is up against the wall; you must move your store from the store.
+Whether you like it or not, your back is up against the wall; you must move your store.

-And that forms the hindsight of this ultimate Magento1 to Mgento2 migrating guide.
+And that forms the basis of this ultimate Magento 1-to-Magento 2 migration guide.

-Above all, it elaborates on how to conveniently switch between Magento1 & Magento2 using the Cart2Cart auto-migrating tool.
+Above all, it explains how to conveniently switch between Magento 1 & Magento 2 using the Cart2Cart auto-migration tool.

-But before I tell you about the issue of Magento1 biting dust (retiring), let’s look into it.
+But before I tell you about Magento 1 biting the dust (retiring), let’s look into it.
 What is it all about?

 June 2020 Spells Doom For Magento 1

-Magento1’s end first reared its head in 2015 after the same company’s Magento 2 online platform was released.
+Magento 1’s end first appeared in 2015 after the same company’s Magento 2 online platform was released.

 That move set the ball rolling.
-It soon became apparent that it was no longer a question of if and when Magento1’s final nail was in the coffin.
+It soon became apparent that it was no longer a question of whether and when Magento 1’s final nail would be in the coffin.

-Yap, you read that right, Magento1 has a lifeline of a few weeks before the curtains finally come down for it.
-And it’s not like Magento1 gets wiped off the face of the earth, no don’t get twisted.
-Instead, Magento will put a stop to its maintenance.
+Yap, you read that right, Magento 1 has a lifeline of a few weeks before the curtains finally come down for it.
+And it’s not like Magento 1 gets wiped off the face of the earth, no, don’t get twisted.
+Instead, Magento will stop maintenance.

 This means that you will no longer receive additional extensions, fixes, modules, or security patches from the company.

-In other words, Magento 1 will be as good as obsolete.
+In other words, Magento 1 will be nearly obsolete.
 With nil security updates, the digital platform is left vulnerable and exposed to various cyber-attacks.
 It compares to a mineral-endowed country with no defense army.

 However, how and where you migrate will depend on your preferences and business needs.
 Speaking of which, you have two possible routes to salvage your eCommerce store before the hammer falls.

-This route has led to quite a few brands moving their stores to third-party online platforms such as BigCommerce, Shopify, WooCommerce, Prestashop, etc. Each platform has its fair share of downsides and benefits over Magento.
+This route has led to quite a few brands moving their stores to third-party platforms such as BigCommerce, Shopify, WooCommerce, and PrestaShop.
+Each platform has its fair share of downsides and benefits over Magento.

-Okay, if you want to try any of these platforms, I think you’d want to check the Magento to WooCommerce Migration guide or the recent relevant insights with detailed tutorials contained in the Magento to Shopify Migration article.
+Okay, I suggest you try any of these platforms.
+In that case, I think you’d like to check the Magento to WooCommerce Migration guide or the recent relevant insights with detailed tutorials contained in the Magento to Shopify Migration article.

-Both posts elaborate on transferring all of your store data from Magento automatically and without downtime.
+Both posts elaborate on automatically transferring all of your store data from Magento without downtime.

-If you fall into this category, you might want to look into the second alternative route.
-It involves moving all of your store data and elements from Magento1 to Magento2, which you can tag as an upgrade from Magento1 to Magento 2.
+If you fall into this category, consider looking into the second alternative route.
+It involves moving all of your store data and elements from Magento 1 to Magento 2, which you can consider an upgrade.

-Besides Magento1’s June 2020 doomsday, what do you stand to gain from switching Magento1 to Magento2?
+Besides Magento 1’s June 2020 doomsday, what do you stand to gain from switching from Magento 1 to Magento 2?
 Are there tangible reasons?

 We’ve said it enough times already: Magento 1 is tremendous.
 It shares many aspects with Magento 2.

 But don’t convolute it—the two aren’t the same.
-Though built on the same basis, Magento1 and Magento2 differ distinctively, with the latter proving vastly superior to the former in many ways.
+Though built on the same basis, Magento 1 and Magento 2 differ distinctly, with the latter proving vastly superior to the former in many ways.

 A friendly Admin

-Admittedly, even with a grasp of the workings of Magento1’s tools, its interface can be confusing.
+Admittedly, even with a grasp of Magento 1’s tools, its interface can be confusing.
 Configuring its devices and customizing your website requires a lot of technical skills.

 Besides, its interface isn’t the most elegant or prettiest.

-Now, contrast that with the new admin panel on the latest edition of Magento2.
-Magento, I think, fashioned out its second-generation interface, giving the likes of Shopify (less technical) a run for their money.
+Now, contrast that with the new admin panel on the latest edition of Magento 2.
+Magento fashioned out its second-generation interface, giving the likes of Shopify (less technical) a run for their money.

 It’s much nattier, has logical functions, and has a more forthright navigation framework.